samoyed-health-foundation/website/site/content/diseases/glaucoma-outline.md

 ## Risk Factors

-xxxFamily history is a risk factor for primary glaucoma.
+Family history is a risk factor for primary glaucoma.
 Data collection on glaucoma is not usually separated by cause (primary or secondary), making it difficult to tell the true prevalence of this genetic issue in Samoyeds.
 Current information on the prevalence in Samoyeds ranges from 1 to 3 percent.

 Inflammation, disease or trauma to the eye is a risk factor for secondary glaucoma by causing a rise in internal ocular pressure.

 ## Diagnostic Tests

-xxxThe only way to diagnose glaucoma is by checking the internal ocular pressure (IOP).
+The only way to diagnose glaucoma is by checking the internal ocular pressure (IOP).

 Open glaucoma can be detected if regular eye pressure checks are done because of the slow onset.
 Since our breed is not prone to open angle glaucoma, pressure checks prior to an acute onset of glaucoma are unlikely to be useful.
 Most dogs, unlike humans, do not have yearly eye pressure checks.